-Common Unitholders Subordinated(1) Unitholders dersPartner Year ended December 31, 2006 (1100000100, 010 openanio er er anne an a per ann (duid) Partners' interest in pro forma net income \$ 12,615(1) \$ - \$ 257 Pro forma weighted average number of units outstanding 10,500,000 10,500,000 7,621,843 369,834 Pro forma net income per unit \$ 1.20 \$ \$ 0.70 Six month period ended June 30, 2007 Partners' interest in pro forma net income \$ 7,350 \$ 2,778 \$ 207 Pro forma weighted average number of units outstanding 10 ,500,000 7,6 621,843 36 69,834 Pro forma net income per unit \$ 0.70 \$ 0.36 \$ 0.56
+Common Unitholders Subordinated(1) Unitholders cept number of units as Pa neral artner Year ended December 31, 2006 (. , , Partners' interest in pro forma net income \$ 12,615(1) \$ \$ 257 Pro forma weighted average number of units outstanding 10 ,500,000 7,6 521,843 36 69,834 Pro forma net income per unit \$ 1.20 \$ \$ 0.70 Six month period ended June 30, 2007 Partners' interest in pro forma net income \$ 7,350 \$ 2,778 \$ 207 Pro forma weighted average number of units outstanding 10 ,500,000 7,6 621,843 36 69,834 Pro forma net income per unit \$ 0.70 \$ 0.36 \$ 0.56

-The pro forma net income would not be sufficient to pay in full the minimum quarterly distribution of \$0.35 per unit (\$1.40 per unit on an annual basis) to the subordinated unitholders for the year ended December 31, 2006 and the six month period ended June 30, 2007.
+(1) The pro forma net income would not be sufficient to pay in full the minimum quarterly distribution of \$0.35 per unit (\$1.40 per unit on an annual basis) to the subordinated unitholders for the year ended December 31, 2006 and the six month period ended June 30, 2007.

 Pro forma net income per unit is determined by dividing the pro forma net income that would have been allocated, in accordance with the Partnership's agreement of limited partnership, to the common and subordinated units expected to be outstanding at the close of the Offering.
-For purposes of this calculation, the Partnership has assumed that: (1) pro forma distributions were equal to pro forma earnings, (2) the number of units outstanding at 0,500,000 common units and 7,621,843 subordinated units have been outstanding since the beginning of the periods presented.
-During the year ended December 31, 2006, the pro forma net income would be sufficient to pay only a quarterly distribution of \$0.30 per unit (\$1.201 per unit on an annual basis) to the common unitholders, and no distribution would have been made to the subordinated on distribution \$30,304 per unit (\$1.201 per unit (the minimum quarterly distribution for two quarters) would have been distributed to all subordinated units and \$3,621,000 per unit (the minimum quarterly distribution for two quarters) would have been distributed to all subordinated units and \$3,025,000 per unit (the minimum quarterly distribution for two quarters) would have been distributed to all subordinated unitbolders.
+For purposes of this calculation, the Partnership has assumed that: (1) pro forma distributions were equal to pro forma earnings, (2) the number of units outstanding was 10,500,000 common units and 7,621,843 subordinated units and (3) all units have been outstanding since the beginning of the periods presented.
+During the year ended December 31, 2006, the pro forma net income would be sufficient to pay only a quarterly distribution of \$0.30 per unit (\$1.201 per unit on an annual basis) to the common unitholders, and no distribution would have been made to the subordinated unitholders.
+During the six months ended June 30, 2007, the distribution of \$0.70 per unit (the minimum quarterly distribution for two quarters) would have been distributed to all subordinated unitholders.
 Pursuant to the Partnership's agreement of limited partnership, to the extent that the quarterly distributions exceed certain targets, the general partner is entitled to receive certain incentive distributions that will result in more net income proportionally being allocated to the general partner than to the holders of common and subordinated units.
-During any of the quarters in the periods presented, quarterly distribution did not meet target for certain incentive distributions.
-Accordingly, the pro forma net income calculations reflect the fact that no incentive distributions were made to the general partner.
+During any of the quarters in the periods presented, quarterly distribution did not meet target for certain incentive distributions were made to the general partner.